 Let’s go over some best practices for product pages:

 - Create scarcity: if you have only a limited number of products available, that will encourage visitors to buy.
 But be honest about the numbers.

 - Add ratings and reviews.
 Social proof helps in comparisons and builds trust.

 - In stock or not?
 Be clear about that, as it will help manage visitor expectations.

-- Add to cart AND add to wishlist.
-People might not want to purchase right away for budget or other reasons.
+- Add to cart AND add to wish list.
+People might not want to purchase right away for budgetary or other reasons.

-- Multiple product images.
-Make up for the fact that the customer can’t pick up the product and look at it from all angles by adding more than one image.
+- Use multiple product images.
+Make up for the fact that the customer can’t pick up the product and look at it from all angles by adding more than one high-quality image.

 - Offer product bundles.
 Buy this and that, as these products belong together.
 You might offer a discount for that bundle as a sales promotion.

 - Free shipping, or free shipping on any orders over a certain amount.
 It’s a nice gesture and yet another reason to buy from you.

-- Related products, people who bought this product also bought that product, etc. If you show them more products, they might spend more money.
+- Related products, people who bought this product also bought that product, etc. If you show customers more products, they might spend more money.

 - Show people using the product (as a part of your product images).
 People will find it easier to relate to and see why they need your product.

-Just like your homepage, your product page needs a strong call-to-action.
+Just like your homepage, your product page needs a strong call to action.
 In most cases that will be the Add to Cart button.
 Limit all distractions, make the text actionable, and use the right color.
 And if possible, add a review somewhere near that button as this reinforces that feeling of trust.
 Read more on calls-to-action here, and more on button design here.

 There are more details and real-life examples in our product page UX article, and there are more insights on creating trust in this article: 7 ways to increase sales by creating trust.
 Our post on testimonials and reviews offers some great insights, and you should also read our post on The psychology of discounts.